Hamidreza-Ramezani/hamidreza-ramezani.github.io/_pages/about.md

   - /about.html
 ---

-<p> I recently completed my master's degree in the Electrical and Computer Engineering department at The University of British Columbia (UBC), where I worked with Prof. Matei Ripeanu.
+<p> I recently completed my master's degree in the Electrical and Computer Engineering department at The University of British Columbia (UBC).
 During my graduate studies at UBC, I completed an 8-month internship at TELUS and MobileLIVE as a Software Engineer.
-Before starting my graduate studies in Canada, I worked for a year as a research intern at IST Austria, hosted by Prof. Dan Alistarh.
-Prior to that, I interned at EPFL under the guidance of Dr. Mirjana Stojilovic and Prof. Paolo Ienne.
+Before starting my graduate studies in Canada, I worked for a year as a research intern at IST Austria, hosted by Prof. [Dan Alistarh](https://daslab.pages.ista.ac.at/).
+Prior to that, I interned at EPFL under the guidance of Dr. [Mirjana Stojilovic](https://mirjanastojilovic.github.io/) and Prof. [Paolo Ienne](https://people.epfl.ch/paolo.ienne).
 I completed my undergraduate studies at Amirkabir University of Technology (Tehran Polytechnic).</p>

 <p> My research focused on high-performance computing and its application to genome analysis.
 Specifically, I explored approaches to accelerate DNA sequence alignment by leveraging available and emerging technologies such as Processing-in-Memory (PIM).
 Other areas of interest include distributed systems, federated learning, performance analysis, and edge computing.</p>